Reference: Postulate Mechanics

 THOUGHT

 A postulate is made up of the finest substance called thought.
 Thought forms the upper end of the spectrum of substance.
 As thoughts condense they gradually take on the characteristics of radiation and matter.
+Any object that we observe must have a thought component to have a form.
 Thoughts also appear as ideas, beliefs, opinions, speculations, etc., that can be sensed and dealt with mentally only.
-From the viewpoint of assimilation thoughts are very adaptable; but, they can become very rigid and difficult to assimilated when they form structures, such as, fixed ideas, rigid beliefs, etc. Thoughts are considered to occupy the spiritual domain but they also interact with the physical domain.
+From the viewpoint of assimilation thoughts are very adaptable; but, they can become very rigid and difficult to assimilate when they form structures, such as, fixed ideas, rigid beliefs, etc. Thoughts are considered to occupy the spiritual domain but they also interact with the physical domain.
 This is observed in the body, where thoughts generate phenomenon, such as, emotions and efforts.

 MIND